VictorDarvariu/causal-discovery-mbrl/README.md

-This is the code for the article [_Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery_](https://doi.org/10.1098/rspa.2024.0450) by [Victor-Alexandru Darvariu](https://victor.darvariu.me), [Stephen Hailes](http://www.cs.ucl.ac.uk/drupalpeople/S.Hailes.html) and [Mirco Musolesi](https://mircomusolesi.org), published in Proceedings of the Royal Society A. If you use this code, please consider citing [our article](https://doi.org/10.1098/rspa.2024.0450).
+This repository contains the code and data for the article [_Tree Search in DAG Space with Model-based Reinforcement Learning for Causal Discovery_](https://doi.org/10.1098/rspa.2024.0450) by [Victor-Alexandru Darvariu](https://victor.darvariu.me), [Stephen Hailes](http://www.cs.ucl.ac.uk/drupalpeople/S.Hailes.html) and [Mirco Musolesi](https://mircomusolesi.org), published in Proceedings of the Royal Society A. If you use this code, please consider citing [our article](https://doi.org/10.1098/rspa.2024.0450).

 If you run into any issues when using this code, contact Victor-Alexandru Darvariu at [victord@robots.ox.ac.uk](mailto:victord@robots.ox.ac.uk).